balderdashy/sails-docs/anatomy/myApp.md

 In Sails, a policy is simply express middleware that does something to authenticate users before they are allowed to access some part of your app.
 For more information on creating policies, you'll probably want to check our guide on it.

-### More Info
-> Link to guide on policies

 # myApp/assets/js/socket.io.js
 ### Purpose
 This is a client side javascript file that was created by Sails to make communication between your Sails app and Socket.IO easier and more useful.
-This file contains the extra Socket.IO methods that allow you to mimic http requests over Socket.IO .
+This file contains the extra Socket.IO methods that allow you to mimic http requests over Socket.IO.
 You probably won't ever have to touch this file.

-### More Info